 The application is usually approved very quickly and takes less than 20 minutes.
 All the lenders need is proof of a bank account and proof that you have a job.
 When the loan is approved, the money is put into your bank account.

 Who would typically get a payday loan?

 However, because payday lenders don’t normally care about things like credit, it’s easy for those with no or low credit scores to get approved.
-1 in 3 college-age Americans have considered payday loans.
+1 in 3 college-age Americans has considered payday loans.
 In addition, about 12 million Americans take out payday loans each year, Pew Research found.

 How much do payday loans give you?